hendrixjoseph/hendrixjoseph.github.io/_posts/2019-09-25-the-event-supply-mission-items-to-get-during-the-week-in-star-trek-timelines.md

 image: /images/star-trek/timelines/supply-event/identification-code-1.png
 ---

-I've been playing a mobile game called [https://www.joehxblog.com/star-trek-timelines/](Star Trek Timelines) for a year now.
+I've been playing a mobile game called [Star Trek Timelines](https://www.joehxblog.com/star-trek-timelines/) for a year now.
 One aspect of the game is the weekend "event" competitions.
 There are different types of events - one, in particular, is supply missions.

 If you've played the game (and even if you haven't) these supply missions are nearly identical to the regular supply missions.
 Basically, you run quick missions to get supplies.
 Inventory.
 Items.